spencerlievens/prova/docs/design/rate_limiter.md

 Each block will be signed with a key that has a chain of signing authority that leads back to the genesis block.

 1. The network should be participatory with regard to validator.
-The ongoing chain should always composed of a diverse set of independent contributors.
+The ongoing chain should always be composed of a diverse set of independent contributors.
 2. Should a validator's key ever be used in an aggressive way towards the network, the validator's key may be revoked through administrative action.
 This administrative transaction should not be able to be blocked by the validator himself.
 3. We want to avoid a hardware arms race among validators.